TEAS Reading Practice Test

 How many questions are on the TEAS Reading exam?

-The TEAS reading section is 64 minutes long, with 47 questions.
-Each section includes Pre-Test questions that do not count towards your final score.
+The TEAS reading section is 55 minutes long and contains 45 questions.
+This section includes six “pretest” questions that do not count toward your final score.

 What topics are covered on the TEAS Reading exam?